iGerman00/koutube/README.md

 ## License 📄

-Yockstube is licensed under the GPL-3.0 License.
+Koutube is licensed under the GPL-3.0 License.

 ## Privacy 🔒